Project-Books/book-project/README.md

     - phpmyadmin is optional
 4. Run the project from your IDE

+### Run Books API (optional)

+If you are running the frontend, you may also want to run the [Books API](https://github.com/Project-Books/books-api).
+This is where we fetch the data from our own catalogue of books.

 ### Fixing Lombok errors

 You may find lots of errors for things like the log statements, or the entities not having constructors.